juergenweb/FrontendForms/README.md

 ```
 This success message is the opposite of an error message and was introduced to input elements in version 2.1.70.
 With this method you can add it to CAPTCHA inputs as well, if you want.

+### setCaptchaPosition() - Place the CAPTCHA on a position of your choice inside the form

+The CAPTCHA is a so called "system field", which means, that it will be added by the module and not by the user.
+By default, the CAPTCHA will be placed before the submit button.
+This is fine in most cases, but if you want to position the CAPTCHA on another position, you can use this method.

+With this method, you are able to position the CAPTCHA on every position inside the form by defining a reference field and the position attribute "before" or "after".

+The method must be applied to the form object and must contain as first parameter the name of the reference field (fe. email) and as second parameter the attribute "before" or "after".

+``$form`->setCaptchaPosition('email', 'after');``

+This example places the CAPTCHA **after** the field with the name attribute "**email**".

 ## Input field methods

 For better understanding of methods explained afterwards, take a look of the anatomy of input fields first.